-Here are the best HDMI 2.1 compatible HDMI cables for PS5 and Xbox 2020
+Here are the best HDMI 2.1 cables for your PS5 and Xbox

 Brand name clout: Monster Ultra High-Speed 8K HDMI Cable – 12-Foot

-Monster was known for manufacturing audio/video cables long before the company made headphones, speakers, and other devices.
-These cables come at a premium but you get the brand name prestige, along with features like Enhanced Audio Return Channel (eARC) for supporting most audio formats and uncompressed, lossless multichannel audio for the most immersive gaming experiences.
+Monster was known for manufacturing audio/video cables long before making headphones, speakers, and other devices.
+These cables come at a premium, but you get the brand name prestige, along with features like Enhanced Audio Return Channel (eARC) for supporting most audio formats and uncompressed, lossless multichannel audio for the most immersive gaming experiences.
+If you don't need as much length, it comes in 4, 6, and 8-foot lengths as well.

 Lifetime replacement: BIFALE HDMI 2.1 Cable – 6-foot

-This cable comes with a lifetime replacement warranty and includes all of the features you'd expect to support enhanced gaming, including eARC, variable refresh rate (VRR), quick frame transport, and more.
+This cable comes with all the features you'd expect to support enhanced gaming, including eARC, variable refresh rate (VRR), quick frame transport, and more.
 Plus, it's the most affordable cable on the list.

 Connect two consoles: Basesailor HDMI Cable – 10-Foot (2-Pack)

-Get two 10-foot cables in this package (other sizes available from 3.3-16.5 feet) so you can connect multiple gaming consoles and other devices to different HDMI inputs on your TV instead of having to swap back and forth when you go from PS5 to Nintendo Switch.
+Get two 10-foot cables in this package (other sizes available from 3.3-16.5 feet), so you can connect multiple gaming consoles and other devices to different HDMI inputs on your TV instead of having to swap back and forth when you go from PS5 to Nintendo Switch.
 They include gold-plated connectors, three-layer copper shielding to minimize signal interference, and a nylon-braided jacket.

-While many of the cables on this list come in other sizes as well, this is one of the few that you can get in a super long 16-foot length for connecting in hard-to-get places or running the cable against the wall to a console far from the TV.
-The sheath is made from ultra-durable PVC and nylon braid with a life of 15,000 bends.
+While many of the cables on this list come in other sizes as well, this is one of the few that you can get in a super long 20-foot length for connecting in hard-to-get places or running the cable against the wall to a console far from the TV.
+The sheath is made of an ultra-durable nylon braid.

 Dynamic details: Monoprice Ultra 8K Dynamic View Series HDMI 2.1 Cable – 6-Foot

 Get better contrast, brightness, and detail in every frame using this cable that features DynamicView, which supports Dynamic HDR.
 It also supports eARC for enhanced audio.
+Grab it in 1.5 or 3-foot lengths as well, and if you're setting up an entire home theater system, consider the multi-pack options.

 Why HDMI 2.1?

-Just like you might buy an 8K TV even if there isn't much 8K content out there yet or upgraded to a 4K TV from HD before 4K movies, video games, and TV series were released, it's not a bad idea to future-proof your investments if you can afford it.
+You probably upgraded to a 4K TV from HD before 4K movies, video games, and TV series were released, or you even had a 4K source in the home, like a 4K set-top-box or top-tier streaming service subscription.
+In the same way, you might also buy an 8K TV even if there isn't any 8K content available yet.
+It's never a bad idea to future-proof your investments if you can afford to.

 The best HDMI 2.1 cables offer support for higher resolutions up to 10K and bandwidth up to 48Gbps, along with faster refresh rates.
-All of these features are critical with gaming, especially when playing intense, fast-action or first-person-shooter (FPS) games where every millisecond counts.
-You can't have any lag, inaccurate colours on screen, or missing details.
-Mmaking sure every component in the set-up is top-notch can make the difference between a big win and an embarrassing loss.
+These features are critical for gaming, especially when playing intense, fast-action, or first-person-shooter (FPS) games where every millisecond counts.
+You can't have any lag, inaccurate colors on the screen, or missing details.
+Making sure every component in the set-up is top-notch can make the difference between a big win and an embarrassing loss.

-While most of these cables come in various lengths, for most, a standard 10-foot cable length will do.
-You'll find this with the ANNNWZZD 8K HDMI 2.1 Cable, which is super-strong, flexible for fitting it in tough-to-reach spots with little room, and comes in a cool color that makes it easy to spot among a sea of other cables.
+While most of these cables come in various lengths, a standard 10-foot cable length will do for most.
+You'll find this with the Basesailor HDMI Cable, which even comes in a two-pack if you're lucky enough to own two consoles, or just want to connect a second HDMI device or keep one as a spare.

-If, for whatever reason, you need to situate the gaming console farther away from the TV or receiver and thus need to run a really long cable along the side of the wall, consider an option like the 16-foot ALLEASA HDMI 2.1 Cable, which leaves plenty of room to roam.
+If, for whatever reason, you need to situate the gaming console farther away from the TV or receiver and thus need to run a really long cable along the side of the wall, consider an option like the 20-foot iBirdie HDMI 2.1 Cable, which leaves plenty of room to roam.

-Finally, if you have more than one console and want to easily flip back and forth between playing Spider-Man: Miles Morales on the PS5 and Call of Duty on the Xbox, grab the Basesailor HDMI 2.1 Cable two-pack, which comes in two 10-foot cables for plugging in more than one device.

 We may earn a commission for purchases using our links.
 Learn more.